Skip to main content

 EverShop Middleware System

-In the above flow, we have a request triggered from the end-user.
-That request will be received and proceed by a list of middleware functions, after all of the middleware functions are executed a response object containing the webpage data will be sent to the client.
+In the above flow, a request is triggered from the end-user.
+This request is received and processed by a series of middleware functions.
+After all middleware functions are executed, a response object containing the webpage data is sent to the client.

-Middleware are functions that execute during the lifecycle of a request to the server.
-Each middleware has access to the HTTP request and response for each route (or path) it’s attached to.
+Middleware functions execute during the lifecycle of a request to the server.
+Each middleware has access to the HTTP request and response for each route (or path) it's attached to.
 Middleware can be written to perform a variety of tasks.
-For example, a logging middleware might log all incoming requests to your application or authenticate an incoming user.
+For example, a logging middleware might log all incoming requests to your application, or an authentication middleware might verify an incoming user's credentials.

 try {